marcoverpas/Leeds_lectures_2026/README.md

 ### 2.1 - The logic of IO and IO-SFC models

 The benchmark models above are **fully aggregated**: production is a single homogeneous good. **Input-Output (IO) analysis** ([Miller and Blair, 2009](#references)) instead splits production into several **industries** that buy and sell intermediate goods from one another.
-Each industry needs the products of the others as inputs, so total ("gross") output must cover both **final demand** (consumption, government, investment) and **intermediate demand**.
+Each industry needs the products of the others as inputs, so total ("gross") output must cover both **final demand** (consumption, investment and government spending) and **intermediate demand**.

 With $n$ industries, let $\mathbf{x}$ be the vector of real gross outputs, $\mathbf{d}$ the vector of real final demands, and $\mathbf{A}$ the matrix of **technical coefficients**, where $a_{ij}$ is the amount of good $i$ needed to produce one unit of good $j$.
 Each industry's output must cover both intermediate and final demand, giving the accounting identity $\mathbf{x} = \mathbf{A} \cdot \mathbf{x} + \mathbf{d}$, whose solution is $\mathbf{x} = (\mathbf{I} - \mathbf{A})^{-1} \cdot \mathbf{d}$, where $(\mathbf{I} - \mathbf{A})^{-1}$ is the **Leontief inverse** that translates any final demand into the gross output every industry must produce to satisfy it (directly and indirectly).

-Standard IO analysis is powerful but **static**: it compares two snapshots without describing the path between them, and it says little about money and finance. **SFC modelling** is the mirror image: dynamically and financially coherent, but usually blind to inter-industry detail. **IO-SFC models** combine the two - industrial granularity from IO, dynamic and financial coherence from SFC - so that a demand-driven, monetary economy is resolved industry by industry while every stock and flow still adds up ([Berg et al. 2015](#references); [Veronese Passarella, 2025](#references); [Fevereiro et al. 2025](#references); see also [my presentation at the 2nd UK-China Conference on Pluralist Economics](https://www.marcopassarella.it/wp-content/uploads/Leeds_2026_presentation_rev1.pdf)).
+Standard IO analysis is powerful but **static**: it compares two snapshots without describing the path between them, and it says little about money and finance. **SFC modelling** is the mirror image: dynamically and financially coherent, but usually blind to inter-industry detail. **IO-SFC models** aim to combine the two - industrial granularity from IO, dynamic and financial coherence from SFC - so that a demand-driven, monetary economy is resolved industry by industry while every stock and flow still adds up ([Berg et al. 2015](#references); [Veronese Passarella, 2025](#references); [Fevereiro et al. 2025](#references); see also [my presentation at the 2nd UK-China Conference on Pluralist Economics](https://www.marcopassarella.it/wp-content/uploads/Leeds_2026_presentation_rev1.pdf)).

-Adding an IO layer to an SFC model requires only a handful of extra equations.
+In algebraic terms, adding an IO layer to an SFC model requires only a handful of extra equations.
 Prices are no longer fixed but set by **cost-plus (reproduction) conditions**, and final demand is split across industries by fixed **composition shares**.
 Because prices now exist, real and nominal magnitudes diverge: consumption is decided in real terms while GDP is measured in value.

 > ### 📦 Box D - What is an input-output model?
 >
 > An input-output (IO) model pictures the economy as a set of **industries** that trade with one another.
 Each industry produces a single good, and to do so it must buy the goods of the other industries as **intermediate inputs**.
-Part of every industry's output is therefore absorbed inside the productive system (as inputs to others), and only what is left over is delivered to **final demand** - consumption, government, investment.
+Part of every industry's output is therefore absorbed inside the productive system (as inputs to others), and only what is left over is delivered to **final demand** - consumption, investment and government spending).
 The whole picture is summarised in a single accounting table ([Miller and Blair, 2009, chapters 1-2](#references)):
 >
 > |                     | Industry 1 | Industry 2 | $\cdots$ | Industry $n$ | Final demand | Total output |
 > |:--------------------|:----------:|:----------:|:--------:|:------------:|:------------:|:------------:|